-\Fact: According to the 2015 Ontario Student Drug Use and Health Survey from the Centre for Addiction and Mental Health 9.8% of drivers in grades 10 to 12 reported driving a vehicle after using cannabis at least once during the past year.
+Fact: According to the 2015 Ontario Student Drug Use and Health Survey from the Centre for Addiction and Mental Health 9.8% of drivers in grades 10 to 12 reported driving a vehicle after using cannabis at least once during the past year.

+About Cannabis:

-About Cannabis Cannabis, hashish (hash) and hash oil come from cannabis sativa or cannabis indica, a type of hemp plant.
+Cannabis, hashish (hash) and hash oil come from cannabis sativa or cannabis indica, a type of hemp plant.
 All three contain THC, a chemical that changes the way you think, feel and act.
 The word "cannabis" is used to refer to all three.

-- Cannabis is made from the dried leaves and flowering tops of the plant. - At a certain stage in the growth of the plant, before the flowers are mature, they become coated with a sticky resin.
-The resin can be dried to make hash. - Hash oil is also made from the hash by adding high grade alcohol or other digestible oils - Hemp can also be used to make rope, fabric and paper.
+Cannabis is made from the dried leaves and flowering tops of the plant.

+- At a certain stage in the growth of the plant, before the flowers are mature, they become coated with a sticky resin.
+The resin can be dried to make hash. - Hash oil is made when the hash is combined with high grade alcohol or other digestible oils - Hemp can also be used to make rope, fabric, and paper.
 When it is grown for this purpose, the amount of THC is too small for someone to use it to get high.

-What Does Cannabis Look Like?
+What does Cannabis look like?

-- Cannabis is a green, brown or grey mixture of dried and shredded hemp leaves, stems, seeds and flowers. - Cannabis is often rolled in paper, so it looks similar to a cigarette.
-A common slang name for this is a ioint. - Hash is dark brown or black and comes in solid chunks. - Hash oil is reddish-brown or green.
+- Cannabis is a green, brown, or grey mixture of dried and shredded hemp leaves, stems, seeds, and flowers. - Cannabis is often rolled in paper, so it looks like a cigarette.
+A common slang name for this is a joint. - Hash is dark brown or black and comes in solid chunks. - Hash oil is reddish-brown or green.